-What the above verse tells us is that the REAL miracle of Pentecost was centered on the ear - hearing - and not in the speaking!
+What the above verse tells us is that the REAL miracle of Pentecost was centered on the ear or hearing!
 Note that all those present CLEARLY were able to understand all the words that were spoken since the good news of God's kingdom was being announced in the language they grew up with.
 The next verses in the chapter help us further understand the meaning behind Acts 2:6.
-The crowd knew the apostles were all from Galilee by their accent.
+The crowd knew the apostles were all from Galilee by their accent (Acts 2:7).

 Verse 8 then tells us exactly what was happening.